-Since 1992, when Italy legalized dual citizenship, a large majority of Italian-Americans have been eligible to become Italian citizens by descent.
-Find out below whether you qualify and, if you do, how to realize your dream of becoming an Italian – and European – citizen.
+In 1992 Italy legalized dual citizenship.
+Since then, a large majority of Italian-Americans have been eligible to become Italian citizens by descent.

-Many Italian-Americans who have Italian ancestors are not aware that they may have inherited a right to Italian citizenship by descent – otherwise known as Italian citizenship jure sanguinis.
-The caveat, however, is that even if you know for a fact that you do qualify, you must be able to demonstrate this legal right – in legal terms.
+Many Italian-Americans who have Italian ancestors are not aware that they may have inherited a right to Italian citizenship by descent, otherwise known as Italian citizenship jure sanguinis.
+We'd like to know, where do your Italian ancestors hail from - and are you planning on reclaiming your family heritage?

 Taking the first steps